 This book was one of the free ones I downloaded, and luckily for me the first in a series, the DCI Jamie Carver Series to be in fact.
 This is the first book in The Worshipper Series.

 The premise of this book is the chase to stop and capture a serial killer, following DCI Carver and his team in this hunt.
-The book is described as a ‘novel of murder, deception, sexual intrigue, and human weakness.
+Described as a ‘novel of murder, deception, sexual intrigue, and human weakness.
 A story about one man’s struggle to put the past behind him, and save those he loves.’
 It focuses on the world of dominatrixes, however, it is definitely no Fifty Shades!

-Now, I really liked this book but it did take me a chapter or two to properly get into it, so if you do decide to read this book after reading this blog post, keep reading and give it a chance.
-I loved the way the book was set in the UK, Manchester in fact, which made the book a bit more realistic, as that is really not far from where I live.
+Now, I really liked this book but it did take me a chapter or two to properly get into it.
+If you do decide to read this book after reading this blog post, keep reading and give it a chance.
+I loved the way the book was set in Mancheser, UK, which made the book a bit more realistic.
+It is not that far from where I live.

-I have also since read that the author is a former Senior Police Detective, which again I like as he definitely knows how investigations would be run, and gives a good insight into police work.
+I have also since read that the author is a former Senior Police Detective, which again I like as he definitely knows how investigations are ran and gives a good insight into police work.

 #2 Final Breath by Robert F Barker